July 7, 2020

-For the rest of this article I'm going to assume that everything on your scooter is undialed and needs to be worked on.
+For the rest of this article we are going to assume that everything on your scooter is undialed and needs to be worked on.

-Once you have your back wheel tigtened up its time to move on to the brake.
+Once you have your back wheel tightened up it's time to move on to the brake.
 The brake is one of the most important things in regards to a dialed scooter.
-Most brakes take a 3mm allen and a wrench.
+Most brakes take a 3mm key.
 You will tighten it just like you tighten most scooter wheels.
-Put the wrench around the bolt and tighten the bolt thorugh the allen key.
-Don't tighten it to the point where you cant any more, otherwise it will strip the bolt and you will have to drill it out which you wont want to do.
+Don't tighten it to the point where you are using your foot for leverage, otherwise it will strip the bolt and you will have to drill it out which you won't want to do.
 Do this with however many brake bolts there are until the brake doesn't move.
 Also having a little piece of rubber under the deck but on top of the brake makes it MUCH more dialed.
 Most brakes come with this so you should have one.
 If you find that your brake is constantly coming loose add a dab of thread locker.
 This should help your scooter stay dialed for longer!

 Next, the compression.
-For this write up I'm going to be focusing on dialing HIC but the same rules will apply to SCS.
-Make sure you have a threadless headset and threadless fork (all Lucky Forks are threadless) Lubricate your headset up so its super buttery even when its tight.
+For this write up I'm going to be focusing on dialing HIC/IHC but the same rules will apply to SCS.
+Make sure you have a threadless headset and threadless fork (all Lucky Forks are threadless) Lubricate your headset up so it's super buttery even when its tight.
 If your headset is crunchy it may be time to drop in a new one.
 Put the headset in, then put the fork through the headtube (also make sure your front wheel is super tight and dialed, like your back wheel).
-Next put the HIC shim on your fork and tighten it with your 5mm allen key.
-Tighten it really tight to the point where it goes around about one spin when you spin the front wheel with your hand.
+Next put the HIC/IHC shim on your fork and tighten it with your 5mm allen key.
+Tighten it to the point where it goes around about one spin when you spin the front wheel with your hand.
 You want your compression to be super tight if you want a dialed scooter.
 Just like with the brake if you find your compression is coming loose to soon (less than 5 rides) add a bit of thread lock for extra support!

 Written By: Blake Bailor